umbraco/UmbracoDocs/Reference/Templating/Masterpages/umbracoitem.md

 	<umbraco:item field="bodyText" insertTextAfter="I am some text after the field." runat="server"/>

 ## formatAsDate
-`formatAsDate` allows you to ouput your field as a date - obviously not a richtext editor field but a field that stores dates.
+`formatAsDate` allows you to output your field as a date - obviously not a richtext editor field but a field that stores dates.

 	<umbraco:item field="startDate" formatAsDate="true" runat="server" />

 ## formatAsDateWithTime
-This is just like formatAsDate but instead this will also ouput the time along with the date, if you use this attribute you will also need to use the `formatAsDateWithTimeSeperator` attribute.
+This is just like formatAsDate but instead this will also output the time along with the date, if you use this attribute you will also need to use the `formatAsDateWithTimeSeperator` attribute.

 	<umbraco:item field="startDate" formatAsDateWithTime="true" formatAsDateWithTimeSeperator=" " runat="server"/>

 ## formatAsDateWithTimeSeparator
-This is just like `formatAsDate` but instead this will also ouput the time along with the date, if you use this attribute you will also need to use the `formatAsDateWithTimeSeparator` attribute.
+This is just like `formatAsDate` but instead this will also output the time along with the date, if you use this attribute you will also need to use the `formatAsDateWithTimeSeparator` attribute.

 	<umbraco:item field="startDate" formatAsDateWithTime="true" formatAsDateWithTimeSeperator=" " runat="server"/>